copilot-emacs/copilot.el/doc/design.md

 ## Architecture

-The package is split into four files, each with a clear responsibility:
+The package is split into five files, each with a clear responsibility:

 | File | Role |
 |---|---|